Using an interdisciplinary approach, students are encouraged to examine a broad range of visual, cultural, and critical studies.

 Upper year advanced seminars offer you the opportunity to take a more focused and critical approach to topics like:

-- photography and film
+- feminism and gender

 - museum studies

-- modernism and postmodernism
+- museums and education

 Find a list of about art history courses in the academic calendar – art history.